SunTaoA/JavaModeling/README.md

 # Java modeling practice
 the init version from SingTel,An enhancement on a modeling quiz.
 a.
-Modeling
+Modeling.
 b.
-Add unit test
+Add unit test.
 c.
 Provide RESTful API.
+(Details check the attached document).